smashse/iac-public/IAC/PULUMI/python/template_aks/README.md

-This is an example model for creating an AKS environment with the AZURE provider on Pulumi.
+This is a model for creating in Python an AKS environment with the AZURE provider on Pulumi.

 # Install AZURE (Optional)